-What is Floatation?You float in warm water saturated with Epsom salts, with the distractions of sound and light minimised.
+What is Floatation?You float in effortlessly on the surface of warm water saturated with Epsom salt.
+Bliss!

 You are in control